rockroman/CI_PP5_Blade/README.md

 14. As user/customer, I would like functionality to put in my card details so that I can make a purchase
 15. As an unauthenticated user/customer, I would like to be able to view and read reviews of products to make informed purchasing decisions.
 16. As an authenticated user/customer I would like functionality to leave a product review on a product detail   page so that other customers deciding on purchase of the item will have an insight from somebody who already bought the product
-17. As a authenticated user/customer I would Like functinality to edit or delete my product review so that information given in review are up to date and can help other users /customers
+17. As a authenticated user/customer I would Like functionality to edit or delete my product review so that information given in review are up to date and can help other users /customers
 18. As an authenticated user/customer, I want to have the option to add products to my wishlist for future reference and easy access.
 19. As an authenticated user/customer, I want to be able to remove items from my wishlist, so that I can manage my saved products effectively and remove those that I am no longer interested in
 20. As an authenticated user/customer, I want to receive email notifications for order confirmations, shipping updates, and special promotions.